elenmart/comp-neurosci-crcns-hc19/README.md

 -This script will create the read_dataset function which reads the hdf5 files in python.

-To put the desired data into a dictonary, use the function in the src/io.py folder:

--This function allows you to select a partition of the data to analyze:
+To put the desired data into a dictonary, use the function in the src/io.py folder.
+This function allows you to select a partition of the data to analyze:

 -"all" puts all nine files into a dictionary order by day and level of run (i.e. pre, sleep, post) -"day1" puts the three pre, sleep, post files of August 23rd in a dictionary -"day2" puts the three pre, sleep, post files of August 24th in a dictionary -"day3" puts the three pre, sleep, post files of August 25th in a dictionary -"prerun" puts the three preruns files from August 23rd-25th in a dictionary -"sleep" puts the three sleep files from August 23rd-25th in a dictionary -"postrun" puts the three postrun files from August 23rd-25th in a dictionary

 -The function also defaults to using the read_dataset function on all nine of the hdf5 files.
 Note to change the file path in the function.